-GSK product pipeline
+GSK product pipeline redesign

-GSK tasked our agency to redesign its drug pipeline, a key indicator of the future prospects of a pharmaceutical company.
-One of the key challenges was to represent the data without overwhelming the users.
+One of the key challenges was to represent the data in a digestible way within the constraints of the existing UI.
 Another difficulty was aligning with multiple senior stakeholders who were not familiar with the UX process.
-In the end, thanks to quick prototyping and testing, we managed to deliver a streamlined experience.

 Agency